Bradly Sinden takes silver after agonising defeat in taekwondo final

 She later lost her semi-final with Tatiana Minina, ending Jones’s hopes of a bronze medal fight in the repechage.

-Alizadeh had beaten Jones twice before, including at the World Championships in 2015, but her long period away from the sport made the Welsh fighter an odds-on favourite.
+Alizadeh had beaten Jones twice before, including at the world championships in 2015, but her long period away from the sport made the Welsh fighter an odds-on favourite.

 “I’m absolutely gutted, it’s not how I planned the day to go and I’m just really frustrated with myself,” she said.